IVG12377/From-Chaos-to-Clarity/README.md

 # From Chaos to Clarity: A Strategy & Data Analytics Consulting Case Study

-Welcome to **From Chaos to Clarity**, a self-directed consulting simulation inspired by a real-world interview scenario with SEI (Systems Evolution Inc).
-This project demonstrates how structure, data, and strategy can transform ambiguity into actionable insights and client-ready recommendations.
+Welcome to **From Chaos to Clarity**, a self-directed consulting simulation designed to demonstrate how structure, data, and strategy can transform ambiguity into actionable insights and client-ready recommendations.
+This project mirrors real-world consulting workflows and delivers business value through clarity, alignment, and data-informed decision-making.

 ---